CDuenas/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are commonly used to allow a server to store information about a client.
+That information can then be used for a variety of purposes

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    password hashing function.
+    implements salting both manually and automatically.
+    accumulative hashing rounds

 - [ ] What does bcrypt do to slow down attackers?

+    It requires that an attacker know the hash, the algorithm used, and how many rounds were used in order to get the hash.

 - [ ] What are the three parts of the JSON Web Token?